milagrant/World-Music/README.md

 # World-Music
 ### Project in DD2430 at KTH

-#### All credits given to Maria Panteli et.al.
+#### All credit goes to Maria Panteli et.al.
 This project is based on their original project which can be found [here](https://code.soundsoftware.ac.uk/projects/feature-space-world-music)

 ### Data Set Analysis
 Our analysis of the data set used in this project can be found in *all_metadata.xlsx*.